Mihart-web/CARBONETTE/README.md

 Control tha API and if is online, open the interface by clikking on the fronted_index. html to open the site.

+Anaconda Prompt (Miniconda3) in my case

+    conda activate carbonette         <------- put this command in your Python prompt after you installed all requirements
+                                         pip install -r requirements.txt installs all programs in there my project is called "carbonette" — you can call it "happypie" in that case, the command in your prompt will be: conda activate happypie

+    cd %USERPROFILE%\Desktop\carbonette <------- change the name of the project folder with the name you gave it
+                                               and the location on your computer where you have it. in this case, I have the project folder with the engine etc. on my Desktop, and the folder is called "carbonette"

+uvicorn main:app --reload --port 8001  <------- this is the command you put in your Python prompt
+                                                to start the FastAPI server

+         http://127.0.0.1:8001/docs    <------- this is the site’s main page (paste it in the browser tab)

+           http://127.0.0.1:8001       <-------- If you are online, this should say:
+                                                     “Carbonette API is alive!”

 ## Citation
 If you use Carbonette in your research, please cite: